panigrahip/3gpp-decoder-linux/README.md

 Or select `Build` -> `Run` from the menu bar.

-3GPPDecoder is a free open source decoder to decode wireless messages and PDUs(Protocol Data Units).
-The program currently supports Windows and Linux.

-You can use 3GPPDecoder Linux to decode 3GPP LTE, UMTS and GSM messages for RRC and NAS.
-It also supports RLC (Radio Link Control) protocol PDU header decoding.

 ## How to build 3GPPDecoder

 To develop 3GPPDecoder you need `qtcreator`.

 To build the decoder program, open the `3gpp-decoder.pro` in `qtcreator`.